Some Frequently Asked Questions:

 No, Peace Hub is for everyone!

-Although we are a Quaker organisation, we aim to be a centre from which a diverse community in Central England is inspired to act for peace and justice.
+Although we are a Quaker organisation, we aim to inspired a diverse community in Central England to act for peace and justice.
 The same faith that leads Quakers to live out our testimonies on peace, equality, simplicity and truth, also leads us to respect differences and work together with individuals and groups or all faiths or no faith.

 (If you would like to find out more about Quakers, visit the website of Quakers in Britain)